LandonTheCoder/raytrace/NOTES.md

 Refraction is described by Snell's Law: η · sin(Θ) = η' · sin(Θ'), where η (eta, U+3B7) is refractive index and Θ is angle from normal.
 To find direction of refracted ray, solve for sin(Θ'), so sin(Θ') = (η/η') · sin(Θ).
 On refracted side of surface, there is a refracted ray R', a normal n', and an angle Θ' between them.
 We can split R' into parts perp. to n' and parallel to n'.
 We find that R' perpendicular is (η/η')(R + cos(Θ) * n), and that R' parallel is -sqrt(1 - |R' perp.|^2 * n).
 Everything except cos(Θ) is known, and dot product is magnitude of 2 vectors times the angle between them, so if the 2 vectors are unit vectors, the dot product is cos(Θ).
 Now, R' perp. is (η/η')(R + (-R · n)*n).

+There can be ray angles for which refraction doesn't work and it must be reflected.
+As an example, with ray inside glass with air on outside (η = 1.5 and η' = 1.0), that can potentially result in a broken equation because it would make sin(Θ') greater than 1.
+In that scenario, it must reflect.
+In the scenario where all light is reflected, it is called total internal reflection, and is why water-air boundary can act as a perfect mirror when underwater sometimes.
+We reflect if ri * sin\_theta \> 1.0, and can solve for sin\_theta by sin(Θ) = sqrt(1 - cos(Θ)^2) and cos(Θ) = R · n.

 ## Material Types ##
 We are using an abstract class for materials to implement flexibility more easily.
 It needs to support producing a scattered ray, and say how much to attenuate it (if scattered).